 review and approval workflows.

-Instead of a single deployment pipeline that deploys arbitrary code, and therefore needs arbitrary (admin) permissions, create multiple pipelines, each of which is designed for specific tasks.
-You might partition your pipelines based on the type of task (e.g., deploying apps, databases, networking) or by team (e.g., search team, analytics team, networking team), and the idea is to grant each pipeline the minimal set of permissions it needs for that set of tasks.
+Instead of a single deployment pipeline that deploys arbitrary code, and therefore needs arbitrary (admin) permissions, create multiple pipelines, each designed for specific tasks.
+You might partition your pipelines based on the type of task (e.g., deploying apps, databases, networking) or by team (e.g., search team, analytics team, networking team), and the idea is to grant each pipeline the minimal set of permissions needed for that set of tasks.
 This limits the damage an attacker can do from compromising any single pipeline.

 In addition to limiting the permissions you grant to each pipeline, you can also limit what developers can do with